miaWallace0618/DGA_Detection/README.md

 ### Step1: Build Docker

-To get predictions results on unseen data, first you need to get docker ready.
+To get predicted results on unseen data, first you need to get docker ready.
 Two choices are availabe here.
-You can either choose to build docker image on your machine, or you can click the link below to download a buitl image from drive.
+You can either choose to build docker image on your machine, or you can click the link below to download a built image from drive.

 * Follow steps below to build docker on your machine: